 The Company’s stock option program is designed to deliver value through a long-term improvement of the Company’s stock price.
 The program is revolving and granting of options does not depend on the achievement of specific goals.
 The number of granted stock options to members of the Executive Board is decided by the Board of Directors after recommendation from the Remuneration Committee and is generally granted once a year.

 The fair market value of the stock options granted within a given financial year can annually amount up to 25% of the fixed base salary of the individual member of the Executive Board in the year of the grant.

 The number of granted stock options to members of the Executive Board as well as the value of these will be stated in the Company’s annual report.

 A stock option gives the right to purchase one B share in A.P.
 Møller - Mærsk A/S of a nominal value of DKK 1,000.
 The exercise price for the stock option will be set at 110% of the volume weighted average share price of A.P.
 Møller - Mærsk A/S’ B shares traded on Nasdaq Copenhagen on the 5 trading days immediately following the day on which A.P.
 Møller - Mærsk A/S published the financial report (whether interim or annual) most recent to the time of grant.

 The stock options are exercisable earliest 3 years from the time of granting and shall lapse latest 4 years from when they first become exercisable.
 The stock options are, however, only exercisable in accordance with applicable rules and regulations in relation to securities trading including applicable stock exchange rules in force from time to time and the Company’s internal rules on trading with the Company’s shares.

 A.P.
-Møller - Mærsk A/S’ holding of own B-shares will be used to meet the Company’s obligations in connection with the stock option program.
+Møller - Mærsk A/S’ treasury B shares will be used to meet the Company’s obligations in connection with the stock option and restricted shares programs.